AndreasChristensen89/salary_struggle/README.md

 - Store
     - Here the player can purchase items to increases stats.
 Some items are permanent and can only be bought once, which is attached to the player as a m2m field.
 Others can be bought as many times as the player wishes.
 However, energy stats cannot surpass 200
 - Back Alley
     - Fight: 60 energy.
 Odds are 50%.
 If the player wins endurance goes up with 3.
 If they lose energy is depleted and an energy penalty is 50 is applied.
 Energy penalty cannot surpass 100.
+Endurance can maximum be 24
     - Gamble: Odds are 1 to 2.
 If win then player gains 1500, but loses 1000 if not.
 - Call center
     - Players can apply for a part time.
 This costs 60 energy.
 If charm is at least 20 they will get the job and from there on they can work.
 Work is 60 energy, and pay is 100 * their charm level.